CITY COUNCIL MEETINGS

 As part of our phased reopening plans, and in cooperation with the Gallatin County Health Department and Governor Bullock’s directives, the Belgrade Council meeting coming up on Monday June 1st will be held in the Council Chambers at City Hall and open to the public.
 We will be observing recommended distancing protocols.
 Hand sanitizer and face masks will be provided for use by all attendees.
 If the number of attendees exceeds 49, additional protocols will be implemented to maintain distancing requirements.
 The dates of the upcoming council meetings are:

 All City departments are again open to the public, including the Finance Department.
-We are unable to take payments over the telephone at this time.
-Payments may be mailed to City of Belgrade, 91 E Central Ave, Belgrade MT 59714 or placed in the drop box provided at the North entrance.
+We are able to take payments over the telephone at this time.
+Payments may also be mailed to City of Belgrade, 91 E Central Ave, Belgrade MT 59714 or placed in the drop box provided at the North entrance.
 We encouraged everyone to use the online payment options as well, if possible.
 Finance staff are available by phone or email.
 If you call goes to voicemail, please leave a detailed message so we can direct you to the appropriate staff.
 We appreciate your patience!

 Main Switchboard: 406-388-3760

 Playground equipment and park facilities remain open for public use.
 PLEASE NOTE: Play equipment and touch surfaces are NOT disinfected regularly.
 Please use these facilities responsibly and continue to practice social distancing, frequent washing of hands and use of face masks if possible.